From Our Video Series

 - Major: History

 It is my privilege to serve as Managing Member of McBrayer, a position I have held since 1993.
 When I joined the firm, there were only five attorneys.
-Today, McBrayer has nearly 50 attorneys practicing throughout Kentucky as well as in Washington, D.C.
+Today, McBrayer has nearly 60 attorneys practicing throughout Kentucky as well as in Washington, D.C.
 Size, demographics, additional offices and diversity have all transformed this once small firm into a regional powerhouse.
-With law offices in Lexington, Louisville, Greenup and Ashland, plus a Government Relations office (MML&K Government Solutions) in Frankfort, and a presence in Washington, D.C. we are able to better serve our clients on a wide spectrum of matters.
+With law offices in Lexington and Louisville, plus a Government Relations office (MML&K Government Solutions) in Frankfort and a presence in Washington, D.C. we are able to better serve our clients on a wide spectrum of matters.

 The culture of McBrayer is unique in many ways.
 Even though we are currently considered a regional firm due to our size and demographics, as lawyers we still act very much like that small firm I joined over 30 years ago.
 Our lawyers are collegial, teamwork-oriented and singularly focused on our clients’ needs.
 It is this culture, along with the informality we possess, that allows us to deliver quality legal services to our clients in a very unique and satisfying way.